 Constant optimization: Internal combustion engines are the mainstay of mobility

 The first of three focal points on Daimler’s “road map” is the optimization of vehicles with internal combustion engine.
-Constant improvements and new developments are making gasoline and diesel engines not only more powerful, but above all more efficient and cleaner: According to a recent ACEA study, 100 modern vehicles produce less emissions on average than one single automobile from the 1970s.
+Constant improvements and new developments are making gasoline and diesel engines not only more powerful, but above all more efficient and cleaner: According to an ACEA study, 100 modern vehicles produce less emissions on average than one single automobile from the 1970s.
 The diesel consumption of heavy-duty vehicles has been reduced by more than one-third.

 With BLUETEC, Daimler has been offering clean diesel technology in commercial vehicles since 2005 and – in an adapted version – also for passenger cars since 2006.
 As well as reducing pollutant emissions, BLUETEC also cuts fuel consumption by two to five percent; this means up to 2,000 liters less diesel consumption per vehicle and year.
 This technology also constitutes the basis for compliance with the next stage of Euro 6 emissions legislation; and it is the key to our trucks’ and buses’ compliance with the stringent EPA 10 limits of the NAFTA states and JP 09 in Japan.